OSC/ondemand-packaging/README.md

       * `misc/ondemand-release` - Use `release`
       * `web/mod_auth_openidc` - Use `web-httpd24`

+## HOWTO: Build and release Passenger and NGINX

+1. Ensure `passenger-release.ini` has the correct value for `tag`.
+2. Run the script that builds and releases:
+  * `./passenger-release.py`

+The script for passenger performs the following steps:
+* Clone passenger git repo using specified git `tag` value
+* Build passenger and nginx RPMs
+* GPG Sign RPMs and SRPMs
+* SFTP upload signed RPMs and SRPMs to repo server
+* Update repo metadata

 ## How does this repo work?

 This repo contains a directory per source package and some tito configuration